-ised - sign in at the office

-- go directly to class

-- sign out at the office

-- if in class, see the teacher, and notify the counseling office immediately

-- inform your teacher

-- go to the Counselling office

-- have parents telephone the school or bring a note to the office

-- go to the main office

-see the counseling secretary

-- Phone available on office counter.
-Please ask to use it. (not during class time)

-- see the coach or talk to the Athletic Director.
+Are late and have been excu used - sign in at the office are late without being excused by a parent - go directly to class need to leave the school - sign out at the office have an accident - if in class, see the teacher, and notify the counseling office immediately lose a textbook - inform your teacher are ill - go to the Main office were absent from school - have parents telephone the school or bring a note to the office want to report a change of address or phone number - go to the main office want to see a Counselor - see the counseling secretary want to use the telephone - Phone available on office counter.
+Please ask to use it. (not during class time) want to join a team - see the coach or talk to the Athletic Director.